arougey/FinanceTracker/README.md

 Estimate of Discretionary costs monthly (gaming, concerts, subscriptions) Intended state to live in

+Sections
+1 - First name, intended state to live in

 Pages
 Input Page: page with all of the input boxes for all the possible data that could possibly be inputted.
 Retirement Page: page with all the future retirement costs and benefits